Impact of Lifted Tariffs on Coffee Prices and Sourcing Strategies

 Removing tariffs also frees up budget space for innovation.
 Coffee providers can:

-Develop new blends combining beans from multiple regions
+Develop new blends combining beans from multiple regions.

-Introduce limited-edition or seasonal coffees with unique profiles
+Introduce limited-edition or seasonal coffees with unique profiles.

-Invest in specialty-grade beans that enhance brand reputation
+Invest in specialty-grade beans that enhance brand reputation.

 For example, a coffee company might launch a new single-origin blend featuring beans from Colombia and Kenya, offering customers fresh taste experiences.
 This innovation can differentiate brands in a competitive market.